David-Main/Data-Structures/arrays&Lists/Notes/Lessons.md

 ```

 I do not have full closure on why this works but I believe it has to
-do with the fact that by using currentNode directly, we are rather dealing
+do with the fact that by using "currentNode->next" directly, we are rather dealing
-with the list items themselves and not a representation of them.
+with the list items themselves and not a representation of them as the local variable would have it.